-The Write Protect (W) input is used to freeze the size of the area of memory that is protected against write, program and erase instructions (as specified by the values in the BP1 and BP0 bits of the Status Register.
-See Section 6.4: Read Status Register (RDSR) for a description of these bits.
+The write protect (\overline{W}) input is used to freeze the size of the area of memory that is protected against write, program and erase instructions (as specified by the values in the BP2, BP1 and BP0 bits of the status register).
+See Section 6.4: Read status register (RDSR).